 Attendant: The airline now charges a $10 carry on assistance fee.

-Passenger: This is extortion.
+Passenger: But you asked me if I wanted a hand with my baggage.
+This is extortion.
 I won’t stand for it.

 Attendant: Actually, you’re right, you can’t stand.
 You need to sit, and fasten your seat belt.
 We’re about to push back from the gate.
-But, first I need that $10.
+But, first I need that $10 from you.